MehKoiter/Fightbot/docs/user/TROUBLESHOOTING.md

 - Wait a moment and try the command again
 - This is a timing issue that usually resolves quickly

-**Error**: "Unknown interaction"
+**Error**: "Unknown interaction" (DiscordAPIError[10062]) **Solution**:
-**Solution**:
+- This was a critical bug in autocomplete that has been fixed in v1.8.0
-- The command took too long to process
+- The command took too long to process due to missing `await` for async suggestions
-- Try again - the bot has timeout protection
+- Update to the latest bot version - this error should no longer occur
+- If it persists, try again after a few seconds

 **Error**: "Command failed"
 **Solution**: